 Fresh Raspberries vs Frozen Raspberries

 I used frozen raspberries in this recipe.
-What I did was a microwaved them for 30 seconds to soften them up, but not long enough to make them mushy.
+What I did was pop them in the microwave for 30 seconds to soften them up, but not long enough to make them mushy.

 Fresh is always best for baking, but for the price of a few raspberries, I can get a large bag of frozen.